rekmarks/dapp-grapher/README.md

 - Improve web3 error handling (currently perfunctory/unrealistic)
 - UX
     - Add modal that can only be closed by logging in to MetaMask (check using web3.eth.getAccounts() on a handler for a user-triggered event, like clicking "OK" in the modal)
+        - utilize state.web3.ready (a boolean) to accomplish this